Reveal Audio: Forensic Audio Enhancement Services

 NOISE REMOVAL: REASONS FOR POOR QUALITY RECORDINGS

-The interactive demonstration on this page has samples of before and after audio enhancements for a number of different noise situations.
+The interactive demonstration on this page has samples of "real world" before and after audio enhancements for a number of different noise situations.

 Due to the nature of this type of recording, honestly, some things just can’t be helped.